TechLabs-Ruhr/solar-score/README.md

 # SolarScore

-Description: In times of rising energy prices and the danger of cilmate change we want to achieve that solar plant owners get the most out of their solar plant.Based on the weather forecast for the next days SolarScore predicts the solar plant's power output so that the owner can plan when to for example charge her/his electric vehicle and it is avoided that energy is not used directly.
+In times of rising energy prices and the danger of cilmate change we want to achieve that solar plant owners get the most out of their solar plant.Based on the weather forecast for the next days SolarScore predicts the solar plant's power output so that the owner can plan when to for example charge her/his electric vehicle and it is avoided that energy is not used directly.

 ## How to Setup and Run